mvolfik/mailmerge/templates/example.md

 and blocks, for example to use a different signature for the plaintext and html versions of the mail.

 [1]: https://jinja.palletsprojects.com/templates/

+### Features

+- lists
+    - that support
+    - sub items
+- with clear separation of blocks
+- styling customization soon

 {% if not features %}
 For example, you are seeing this, because no rich data was provided for you.